alakeldev/techplaza-app-frontend/README.md

 1. Go to [GitHub](https://github.com/)

-2. A new repository was created using 'Code-Instutute-Org/ci-full-template'
+2. A new repository was created

 3. A meaningful name was given to my new repository and I selected 'Create Repository'